rjhoppe/bash-command-ref/xargs.md

 ```
 git ls-files ---'*.py' | grep testing | xargs -t -P 5 -n 2 flake8
 ```
-P defines the number of processes to use in xargs n defines how to split up the processes
+'P' defines the number of processes to use in xargs and 'n' defines how to split up the processes